 2. It is not an easy thing to change a position that is deeply entrenched.
 In fact, it is generally impossible unless that position is replaced by something better.
 We intend to set forth the evidence for something better.

 3. We grant that the pioneers (with the exception of E. G. White) were perfectionistic, and that they would have had difficulty accepting the view of becoming sinless at Christ's second coming.
-But remember that some of the pioneers also had difficulty accepting such fundamental truths as the Trinity, full Deity of Christ, the complete atonement on the cross, as well as justification by faith alone in 1888.
+But remember that some of the pioneers also had difficulty accepting such fundamental truths as the three persons of the Godhead, full Deity of Christ, the complete atonement on the cross, as well as justification by faith alone in 1888.
 We must distinguish between pillars of the faith and human aberrations.
 Some of the "old-timers" thought that the message of 1888 was removing the pillars of Adventism.
 It is amazing to think that such good men thought that some of their cherished and hereditary errors were precious pillars of the faith.
 If such mistakes marked the lives of those spiritual giants, we grasshoppers should not be too slow to confess, "I am no better than my fathers."

 Having said these things, We will proceed with the following review .